Ananta

 Faireness

-If a flow attempts to steal more than its fair share of bandwidth, Mux starts to drop its packets with a probability directly proportional to the excess bandwidth it is using.
+If a flow attempts to steal more than its fair share of bandwidth, Mux starts to drop its packets with a probability directly proportional to the excess bandwidth it’s using.

-If there is packet drop due to overload, a black hole for the offending VIP is created on Mux by withdraw BGP advertisements, and traffic for the VIP may be routed to DoS protection services in several minutes.
+If there is packet drop due to overload, Mux creates a black hole for the offending VIP by withdraw BGP advertisements, and traffic for the VIP may be routed to DoS protection services in several minutes.

-In the default behavior (no backend port reuse), each rule must produce a flow with a unique combination of destination IP address and destination port.
+Azure Load Balancer does not allow reusing backend ports by default.
+Each rule must produce flows with an exclusive combination of destination IP address and destination port.
 Multiple load balancing rules can deliver flows to the same backend instance IP on different ports by varying the destination port of the flow.

-If you want to reuse the backend port across multiple rules, you must enable Floating IP in the load balancing rule definition.
+If you want to reuse a backend port across multiple rules, you must enable Floating IP in the load balancing rule definition.
 Floating IP is Azure’s terminology for a portion of what is known as Direct Server Return (DSR).
-Note that Floating IP for IPv6 does not work for Internal Load Balancers.
+Note that Floating IP for IPv6 doesn’t work for Internal Load Balancers.
 Floating IP also relies on the weak host model.

 Limitations

-- Outbound flow from a backend VM to a frontend of an internal Load Balancer will fail.
+• Outbound flow from a backend VM to a frontend of an internal Load Balancer fails silently.

-- You can only have one Public Load Balancer (NIC based) and one internal Load Balancer (NIC based) per availability set.
-However, this constraint doesn’t apply to IP-based load balancers.
+• You can only have one NIC-based Public Load Balancer and one NIC-based internal Load Balancer per availability set.
+Note that this constraint doesn’t apply to IP-based load balancers.

 Ananta also implements a distributed NAT for outbound connections, besides processing inbound connections.
 This allows backend instances to use the public IPs of a load balancer to provide outbound internet connectivity.

 AM allocates an externally routable tuple and configures each Mux in the associated Mux Pool with this allocation.
-This ensures the return packet sent to Mux can be routed back to DIP.
+This ensures that returning packets sent to Mux can be routed back to DIP.